What is a Smoke Vent AOV (Automatic Opening Vent)?

 Are AOV windows required by UK building regulations?

 UK building regulations set out whether a building requires a smoke ventilation system and offer guidance on the overall fire strategy.
-Multiple occupancy and larger buildings with multiple floors often require smoke ventilation systems, and smoke vent AOV windows are often an aesthetic and effective component as part of those systems.
+Multiple occupancy and larger buildings with multiple floors often require smoke ventilation systems, and smoke vent AOV window solutions are often an aesthetic and effective component as part of those systems.

 Where should automatic opening vents be installed in residential buildings?